dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 ### Overview

 This table (similar to the one in [the Wikipedia article](https://en.wikipedia.org/wiki/OSI_model)) shows the seven layers.
-The convention is to number the bottom layer (Physical) as Layer 1 and the top layer (Applications) as layer 7.
+The convention is to number the bottom layer (Physical) as layer 1 and the top layer (Applications) as layer 7.

 For our purposes, layers 5 and 6 are not that important and tend to be lumped in with layer 7.